Transformative Learning Area (TLA)

-The Transformative Learning Area, ECpE’s modernized and updated space within the old Coover High Bay Area, opened with a ribbon-cutting ceremony last December.
+The Transformative Learning Area, ECpE’s modernized and updated space within the old Coover High Bay Area (1313 Coover Hall), opened with a ribbon-cutting ceremony in 2012.
 David C. Jiles, Palmer Endowed Department Chair and Anson Marston Distinguished Professor, Mufit Akinc, Interim Dean of the College of Engineering, and senior CprE major Brittany Oswald, delivered remarks.

 “The growing population of ECpE undergraduates has increased the department’s need for adaptable space,” said Jiles.
 “The Transformative Learning Area provides our students with a place to work, a place to learn, and a place to collaborate.”